the-writer-dev/the-writer-dev/README.md

 ### Hi there 👋
+### A little exposure, I'm ...

+☪ Reverse engineering the system & mindset for software engineers to achieve more 📚 Bookworms
+✨ Voracious ultra learner
+🕊 Early riser

 <!--
 **bitethecode/bitethecode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.